Regular ServicesHome / Service and Events / Regular Services

 Our regular services are one of the following:

 This is a Sunday morning service, usually held on the first Sunday of the month, and also used for celebrations such as Christmas, Easter and other Festival occasions in the Church Calendar.
-See Order of Service for a typical Sung Eucharist.

 The service is a service of Holy Communion and usually includes a sermon and four hymns.
 The term "Sung" means that, in addition to the hymns, some parts of the service are sung by the congregation.
 The words and music are in the service booklet and are easy to sing!

 This service is also held on Sunday mornings.
 It's a slightly less formal version of the Sung Eucharist during which only the hymns are sung.